Icarians: Denton County, Texas

 On February 3, 1848 a so-called "advance guard" of 69 Icarians departed from Le Havre, France for a new life in Texas, leaving aboard the sailing ship Rome.
 These were to proceed to the port of New Orleans and to make their way from there to the designated area in Texas, which was represented as being in close proximity to the Red River.
 The advance guard arrived in America on March 27, 1848.

 They were quick to discover that they had been deceived and that the actual lands designated for colonization were fully 25 miles away from the Red River; moreover, colony lands were not contiguous, but rather were separated into a checkerboard fashion, alternating state and private lands, making integrated communal life not possible.
 Moreover, instead of the promised 1 million acres, actual contractual terms of the land distribution provided for the distribution of 320 acres of land to 3,125 individuals or families who each had to construct a log cabin and occupy their allotment by the deadline date of July 1, 1848.
 With only 69 hands available for the construction, there was little hope for construction of more than about 30 cabins by the deadline.
 The promised 1 million acres was thereby transformed into perhaps 10,000.
-By 1849, only 281 Icarians stayed loyal to Cabet and remained to rebuild, whereas the rest went back to France.
+More Icarian enthusiasts arrived, but Texas was not working out.
+By 1849, only 281 Icarians stayed loyal to Cabet and followed him when he decided to build a new settlement at Nauvoo, Illinois, and the rest went back to France.

-The party could only proceed by boat to Shreveport.
-A wagon was obtained and loaded it with provisions for a difficult overland trek via the Bonham Trail to a resting place halfway to the final destination.
-The first group of 25 men departed on April 8, followed in a second wagon by 14 others shortly thereafter.
-Both wagons broke down en route and the 39 Icarians were forced to proceed in small groups, packing what they could on their backs.
-It was not until April 21 that they arrived at their resting place, still more than a hundred difficult miles from their goal.
+In the original arrival in 1848, the party travelled by boat to Shreveport.
+A wagon was obtained and loaded with provisions for a difficult overland trek via the Bonham Trail to a resting place halfway to the final destination.
+The first group of 25 men departed on April 8, followed shortly thereafter by a second wagon carrying 14 others.
+Both wagons broke down en route and the 39 Icarians then proceed in small groups, packing what they could on their backs.
+On April 21 they arrived at their resting place, still more than a hundred difficult miles from their goal in Illinois.